gone-explauren/space-monkey/README.md

 6. Decide if pair programming, mob programming, and split programming will be necessary for any of the tasks.

+## Conflict Plan

+### Conflict Resolution Plan

+1. Walk away, take a break
+2. Get a hot cup of coffee or drink of water
+3. Come back, huddle, and discuss the issue
+4. Strive for a resolution and understanding
+5. If need be, get some outside help such as a TA or instructor

 ### If someone is taking over the project too much:

 We will address the issue with the team member.
 If this team member seems to be more advanced and not feeling chellenged from the project, they will be asked to provide guidance to those who are not at their skill level.
 This will ensure everyone is included.